Michaelmas: Food

+Another legend surrounding the origin of the Michaelmas goose is that Queen Elizabeth I was eating a goose on the holiday when she heard of the defeat of the Spanish Armada, and thus proclaimed that geese should be eaten by everyone each year in commemoration of the victory.
+This falls apart when the date (geese and Michaelmas were connected at least a century earlier, if not longer) and the timing of the battle (August) are considered.

 The custom of baking a special bread or cake, called Sruthan Mhìcheil ([ˈs̪t̪ɾu.an ˈviːçal]), St. Michael's bannock, or Michaelmas bannock, on the eve of the Feast of Saint Michael, the Archangel, probably originated in the Hebrides.
 The bread was made from equal parts of barley, oats, and rye without using any metal implements.

 In remembrance of absent friends or those who had died, special Struans, blessed at an early morning Mass, were given to the poor in their names.

 Nuts were traditionally cracked on Michaelmas Eve.

 Folklore in the British Isles suggests that Michaelmas day is the last day that blackberries can be picked.
 It is said that when St. Michael expelled the devil, Lucifer, from heaven, he fell from the skies and landed in a prickly blackberry bush.
 Satan cursed the fruit, scorched them with his fiery breath, stamped, spat, and urinated on them, so that they would be unfit for eating.
 As it is considered ill-advised to eat them after 11 October (Old Michaelmas Day according to the Julian Calendar), a Michaelmas pie is made from the last of the season.
 In Ireland, the soiling of blackberries is also attributed to a púca.

 Differences in number of archangels

 In the Roman Catholic Church on 29 September three Archangels are celebrated: Saint Michael, Saint Gabriel, and Saint Raphael.
 Their feasts were unified in one common day during the second half of the 20th century.
-In the time before their feasts were: 29 September (only St Michael), 24 March for St Gabriel, and, lastly, 24 October for St Raphael.
+In the time before their feasts were: 29 September (only St Michael), 24 March for St Gabriel, and 24 October for St Raphael.

-In some denominations a reference to a fourth angel, usually Uriel, is also added.

-In Anglican and Episcopal tradition, there are three or four archangels in its calendar for 29 September feast for St. Michael and All Angels: namely Michael, Gabriel and Raphael, and often, Uriel.
+In the Lutheran, as well as in the Anglican/Episcopalian traditions, there are three to four archangels in their calendars for the 29 September feast for St. Michael and All Angels: namely Michael (Jude 1:9) and Gabriel (Daniel 9:21), Raphael (Tobit 12:15) and sometimes Uriel (2 Esdras 4:1 and 2 Esdras 5:20).